Eliza Phillips: Death and legacy

 In 2012, the RSPB had over a million members, including over 195,000 youth members, as well as 18,000 volunteers assisting on 200 nature reserves covering almost 130,000 hectares, home to 80% of the UK's rarest or most threatened bird species.

 There is no known picture of Phillips and no known residence remains.
 There is a plaque recognising her life on the original Culverden Castle entrance pillars on Culverdon Down road, although the castle no longer exists (the incorrect birth date on the plaque was corrected in 2022).
+In 2025 a panel was unveiled by Croydon Council and RSPB Croydon Local Group on the site of 22 Morland Road.

 Phillips left Vaughan House to the Church Commissioners for the use of the minister of St Martins church in Morland Road.
 The house, along with adjacent properties including Gordon House next door at 24 Morland Road, was demolished and replaced in 1967 by four tower blocks, only one of which remains on Gordon Crescent.

 Phillips also made provision in her will to build a clock tower for St Martin's Church opposite Vaughan House on the corner of Stretton Road.
 It was completed in 1922 and demolished with the church in 1995.

+She was buried in the same grave as her father in Brompton Cemetery on 23 August 1916 - grave M/168/67 - however she is not included in the Royal Parks list of famous graves in Brompton Cemetery.